Product docs and API reference are now on Akamai TechDocs.

 Create a Replication User

-Connect to your instance using the
+Connect to your source PostgreSQL instance using the

 Create a Publication

-A publication defines which tables and changes (inserts, updates, deletes) should be streamed to the subscriber.
-You need at least one publication for logical replication.
+A publication defines which tables and changes (e.g., INSERT, UPDATE, and DELETE) should be streamed to the subscriber.
+At least one publication is required for logical replication, and the subscriber must have matching tables with compatible schemas for replication to succeed.

-While still connected via the
+While still connected to your source database via the

-psqlclient, create a publication (e.g.,my_publication) for specific tables (e.g.,customers,products, andorders):Source psql PromptCREATE PUBLICATION PUBLICATION_NAME FOR TABLE customers, products, orders;Note The subscriber must have matching tables with compatible schemas for replication to succeed.
-Alternatively, you can create a publication for all current and future tables in the database:
+psqlclient, use the following command to create a publication.
+Replace PUBLICATION_NAME (e.g.,my_publication) and the specific tables you want to replicate (e.g.,customers,products, andorders):Source psql PromptCREATE PUBLICATION PUBLICATION_NAME FOR TABLE customers, products, orders;CREATE PUBLICATIONYou can also create a publication for all tables in the database:

 More Information